Adolescent

 |

-U.S. have caused many persons to start
+persons, especially incidents of school shootings, have caused many persons to ask

-asking why these things are happening.
-What
+why these things are happening so frequently today.
+What causes such

-all their lives by adultsespecially their parentsare really
+been told all their lives by adultsespecially their parentsare really

 true.